-S. Location of operations / offices Types of operations Whether the conditions of environmental

-No. approval / clearance are being complied

-with?
-(Y / N) If no, the reasons thereof and

-corrective action taken, if any.
+S. No. Location of operations / offices Whether the conditions of environmental approval / clearance are being complied with?
+(Y / N) If no, the reasons thereof and corrective action taken, if any.

-The Company does not corruite operations in any coologically constitute group

 The Company does not carry its operations in any ecologically sensitive areas.